polyverse-appsec/vs-boost/internal_readme.md

 The goal is to automate our builds by setting up [Continuous Integration](https://code.visualstudio.com/api/working-with-extensions/continuous-integration).

 We improve startup time and reduce file size by [bundling our extension](https://code.visualstudio.com/api/working-with-extensions/bundling-extension)
+Specifically we use esbuild - which can partially obfuscate our code by removing whitespace and creating coded variable and function names to reduce size.
+For now - this is only used when publishing to marketplace.
+It also means we'll likely want to add the telemetry/error reporting logic to the product to improve supportability.

 ## Versioning
 Versioning of the Boost plugin is stored in package.json We generally increment the build (0.0.x) on changes to the product.